 Costa Rican Trails signed The Code of Conduct for the Protection of Children and Adolescents from Commercial Sexual Exploitation in Tourism, with the firm commitment to prevent sexual exploitation of children and adolescents in all our destinations within the country.
 We happily inform you that it has been 11 years since the firm of this commitment.
 Also, we protect children through The Code.org which is an international multi-stakeholder initiative with the mission to provide awareness, tools and support to the tourism industry to prevent the sexual exploitation of children.
 We are happy to be Top Member of The Code.org.

 The child sex tourism is the sexual exploitation of a child by a person or persons who engages in sexual activities with the child while traveling away from their own country or region.
 This usually involves some form of payment either cash or items such as food, clothing or trinkets.

 In general terms, the Commercial Sexual Exploitation of Children (CSEC) has been recognized as a global phenomenon that impacts millions of children each year in countries on every continent.
 This exploitation occurs mainly in South-East Asia, Latin America, Africa and Eastern Europe.
 The Western world accounts for the greatest demand for child sex.

 In Costa Rica, there is a great concern, so the tourist industry has taken an energetic position of ZERO TOLERANCE in order to protect children and adolescents from commercial sexual exploitation.
 In this manner, they have united to promote the incorporation of the Code of Conduct in tourist companies to confront this problem.

 Costa Rican Trails has committed itself to implement the following measures:

-4. To provide information to travelers through catalogues, brochures, websites, etc.
+4. To provide information to travelers through catalogues, brochures, websites and during international fairs.